Master your personal brand for career success

 2. Create your elevator pitch

-Like a company brand creates its elevator pitch of who the company is, why it is unique and different, and why you should care, the same goes with your personal brand.
+A company brand creates its elevator pitch of who the company is.
+It explains why it is unique.
+It also tells you why you should care.
+The same goes for your personal brand.

-A good example of where you should have your elevator pitch down is your LinkedIn summary section or your bio page on your blog.
+A good place to have your elevator pitch is your LinkedIn summary or your blog bio page.
 That paragraph or two should sum up your personal brand in a short, concise, and compelling way.

 Action to take